 - For students participating in BOP during the summer of 2016, 94% of them returned for their sophomore year (1-year retention rate).

-- The current 5-year graduation rate for BOP alumni (student participants from the summer of 2012) is 90%, compared to 69% for all of Purdue University’s underrepresented minority students, and roughly 45% for minority students at all 4-year higher education institutions in the US.
+- The current 5-year graduation rate for BOP alumni (student participants from the summer of 2012) is 90%, compared to 77% for all of Purdue University’s undergraduate students.

 Date: Summer 2019